There are dozens of ways to make extra money based on your current skillset. All you need is a little hustle.

 My father’s hobby was homebrewed beer, and while it is illegal to sell alcohol, he made up the kits of ingredients to make homebrew and sold the kits along with the equipment needed.
 He also taught people how to make homebrew and he contributed to a homebrew magazine.

 If your hobby is something less tangible such as a passion for local history, or native bush plants then instead of selling things, you could offer a guided walking tour of the local area or bush and share your knowledge and passion.
+AirBnB Experiences lets you list your experience through them, making it easier for people to find you.

 If you are a collector turn your collection into a museum.